Combat Training Centre

-The Combat Training Centre (Centre d'instruction au combat) is responsible for individual training of Canadian Army soldiers and officers in military occupational classifications that are controlled by the Canadian Army.
+The Combat Training Centre (Centre d'instruction au combat) is responsible for the individual training of Canadian Army soldiers and officers in military occupational classifications that are controlled by the Canadian Army.
 The centre is headquartered at the 5th Canadian Division Support Base Gagetown, New Brunswick, and maintains schools at CFB Kingston, 8 Wing Trenton and CFB Borden in Ontario.
 Originally known as the Combat Arms School, it was formed at Camp (now CFB) Borden, Ontario, in 1965, moving to CFB Gagetown in the early 1970's.
 It is a formation of the Canadian Army Doctrine and Training Centre, the former Land Force Doctrine and Training System which was renamed as part of the reorganization of the Canadian Army on 18 July 2013.

 Mission

 The mission of the Combat Training Centre is to train Canadian Army officers and soldiers.

 Structure

 The Combat Training Centre is made up of the following schools:

-The Royal Canadian Armoured Corps School.
+The Royal Canadian Armoured Corps School (RCACS).
 RCACS delivers individual training to Regular and Reserve Force soldiers and officers of the Royal Canadian Armoured Corps.
 The RCACS provides training in driving, maintenance, gunnery, tank and reconnaissance tactics.

-The Royal Regiment of Canadian Artillery School.
+The Royal Regiment of Canadian Artillery School (RCAS).
 RCAS delivers individual training to Regular and Reserve Force soldiers and officers of the Royal Regiment of Canadian Artillery.
 Training includes instruction in how to fire and manoeuvre artillery, how to observe and control artillery fire and how to deliver weapons by fixed-wing aircraft, helicopter and unmanned aerial vehicle.